Tips for Scaling Your Startup Sales Process

 Here’s a recap of their Ascent Conference session on what you should keep in mind if you, as a founder, are tasked with building out the sales process or team for your organization.

-On whether founders should take on sales roles before hiring
+Founders should take on a sales role before hiring sales professionals

 Pilot Co-Founder and CEO Waseem Daher admits that selling the first 100 or so accounts for all three of his startups — Zulip, Ksplice, and Pilot — wasn’t exactly easy or glamorous, for that matter.